Cairi-S/vegan-Glasgow/README.md

 - Value for money.

 ### DATABASE MODEL ###
-As this database will be unstructured and additional requirements may be added in the future MongoDB’s non-relational database has been chosen to create this site.
-In addition, mySQL is recommended for the final project so I am taking the chance to practice using MongoDB just now.
+As mySQL is recommended for the final project I have taking the chance to practice using MongoDB just now.
+Having completed the project I do believe that mySQL may have been a better solution.

 ![DB diagram](/documentation/images/db-diagram/db-diagram.png)